Top 13 Most Creepy And Mysterious Mysteries That Have Finally Been Explained

 They said in their paper that watching the stones move enabled them to see the cause:

-In contrast with previous hypotheses of powerful winds or thick ice floating rocks off the playa surface, the process of rock movement that we have observed occurs when the thin, 3- to 6-millimeter ‘windowpane’ ice sheet covering the playa pool begins to melt in late morning sun and breaks up under light winds of ~4–5 meters/second [about 10 miles per hour].
+The process of rock movement that we have witnessed happens when the thin, 3- to 6-millimeter "windowpane" ice sheet covering the playa pool starts to melt in the late morning sun and breaks up under light winds of ~4-5 meters/second [about 10 miles per hour], in contrast to previous theories of strong winds or thick ice floating rocks off the playa surface.

 4. The Mary Celeste